AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. Under the **[!UICONTROL Product name shown to users]** heading, in the text field, enter what you want to show on the consent screen.

-   The consent screen is displayed to the AEM administrator when they authenticate to YouTube; AEM will contact YouTube for permission.
+   The consent screen is displayed to the Experience Manager administrator when they authenticate to YouTube; Experience Manager contacts YouTube for permission.

 1. Click **[!UICONTROL Continue]**.
 1. On the Add credentials to your project page, step 4, under the **[!UICONTROL Download credentials]** heading, tap **[!UICONTROL Download]**.